arcreane/gimpsep-team-3/README.md

-V0 of easyGIMP app
+V0.2 of easyGIMP app
-contain all mandatory functions from project rec has different GUI from version on main branch has additional functions for file manegment and undo function
+doesnt contsi dilatation / erosion functions (to find this functions check branch mainV0) has different GUI from version on mainV0 branch has additional functions for file manegment and undo function